corbrown/atomic_secops/README.md

 Conversions were assisted by a heavily doctored version of [pySigma Google SecOps (AttackIQ)](https://github.com/attackIQ/pySigma-Google-SecOps).

-Adversary emulation scenarios are credited to the excellent team at Red Canary's [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team).
+Adversary emulation scenarios are credited to the excellent team at Red Canary [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team).

 Framework mappings and ATT&CK matrix concepts are credited to [The MITRE Corporation](https://github.com/mitre-attack).